Michigan Trout Fishing License: Costs, Rules & Exemptions

 3. Note scope limits: exemptions may exclude special trout tags or seasonal requirements.

-4. Maintain compliance with bag limits, season dates, and trout-specific rules.
+4. Always follow bag limits, season dates, and trout-specific rules regardless of exemption status.

 How Funds From Trout Fees Are Used for Conservation